muarshad01/Inference-Engg/Lectures/Lecture-10.md

 * 1:30:00

-* The fact that we can keep LoRA weight matrices seperate (during runTime bring it back) makes LoRA especially attractive.
+* The fact that we can keep LoRA weight matrices seperate (and bring it back from disk to HBM during runTime) makes LoRA especially attractive.
-* In practice, this means that we don't have to modify the weights of the pretrained model at all, as we can apply the LoRA matrices on the fly.
+* In practice, this means that we don't have to modify the weights of the pretrained model at all, as we can apply the LoRA matrices on-the-fly.
 * This is especially useful if you're considering hosting a model for multiple customers.
-* Instead of having to save the large updated models for each customer, you only have to save a samll set of LoRA weights alongside original pretrained model.
+* Instead of having to save large updated models for each customer ($\Delta W$), you only have to save a samll set of LoRA weights ($A$ and $B$ matrics) alongside original pretrained model ($W_{orig}$).

 #### Hot Swaps
 * One base model sits in HBM.
 Multiple LoRA adapters sit on disk.